Closing the Navigation Compliance Gap in End-to-end Autonomous Driving

 \subsection{Metrics}

 \paragraph{PDM score.} The NAVSIM benchmark uses the PDM score to evaluate the closed-loop performance of the trajectory predictions, which is defined as:

 where $NC, DAC, TTC, EP, C$ are the aforementioned closed-loop sub-scores.
-Additionally, we evaluate the model with NAVI metric to assess if the output trajectory follows the navigation route. \paragraph{Controllability measure.} We propose a controllability measure~(CM) to evaluate our method's ability to respond to different navigation command inputs.
-For each sample in \textbf{navcontrol}, we impose three different navigation commands as input.
-The output trajectory is evaluated using a kinetic-based function to determine if it aligns with the navigation command input, and the CM becomes:
+Additionally, we evaluate the model with the NAVI metric to assess if the output trajectory follows the navigation route. \paragraph{Controllability measure.} As defined in Sec.~\ref{sec:cm}, the Controllability Measure~(CM) evaluates a model's ability to respond to different navigation commands at the same scene, rewarding both correct directional response and safety.

-where $d$ represents a sample from the dataset $D$, $c\in\{Turn~Left, Go~Straight, Turn~Right\}$ denotes a navigation command input, and $T_c^d$ is the trajectory output for sample $d$ with navigation command input $c$.
-The function $\kappa$ is a simple kinetic-based binary classifier that validates whether the given trajectory matches its navigation command input. $PDM(T_c^d)$ denotes the PDM score of the trajectory $T_c^d$.